leleliu008/ndk-pkg/README.md

 chmod a+x ndk-pkg
 mv ndk-pkg /usr/local/bin/

-# following instrutions is optional, and these instructions only worked in zsh
+# following instructions is optional, and these instructions only worked in zsh
 ndk-pkg integrate zsh
 autoload -U compinit && compinit
 ```